tubbo/walkon/README.md

 Walkon plays your entrance music.
-It's a daemon process that periodically checks `hcitool scan` for new Bluetooth devices, then uses their ESSIDs to find tracks to play as they leave or exit the network.
+It's a daemon process that periodically checks `hcitool scan` for new Bluetooth devices, then uses their ESSIDs to find tracks to play as they enter the network.

 ## Installation